The tighter travel restrictions are designed to reduce the introduction and transmission of new variants of the virus.

 Which countries are high risk?

-The government has announced hotel quarantine plans for Britons returning from high-risk or “red list” countries to stop new coronavirus variants entering the UK.
+The government has announced hotel quarantine plans for Britons returning from high-risk or “red list” countries to stop new coronavirus variants entering England.

-This means flights to the UK from these destinations are suspended and the only arrivals permitted from there are British and Irish nationals or those with UK residence rights.
+The only arrivals permitted from those countries are British and Irish nationals or those with UK residence rights.

 The countries are mainly located in South America and southern Africa.
-Here’s the full list:
+Here’s the full list (* indicates the country joins the list on 9 April at 4am):

 The list was originally 30 countries long.
 On 28 January, transport secretary Grant Shapps said that an additional three countries had been added to the red list: the United Arab Emirates, Burundi and Rwanda.